appsmithorg/appsmith-docs/website/docs/reference/widgets/maps.md

 ```
 This creates a map marker using the latitude and longitude values from the database.
 In addition, the marker is given a title and is displayed in blue color.

-#### Display multiple markers

-You can use the JSON format to add multiple markers with varying properties, and also allow users to add their markers with the **Create new marker** property.

-This is useful when you want to visualize and compare the geographic distribution of data, such as customer locations or store locations.

----
-**Example**: suppose you want to display all the locations available in the users' database.
+**Example 2**:  suppose you want to display multiple markers on a Map using the locations from the users' database.

 To do this, you can use the`fetchUserData` query to retrieve the data and then **transform the data** into an array of objects containing latitude, longitude, and title properties using a `map()` function, and then set it in the **Default markers** property to display all the locations together on the map.